Shutdown, Reboot, Suspend and Hibernate a Linux System

 #systemctl hybrid-sleep

-To bring the system back in normal condition, press the power key.
-If saved stated is available, instead of booting the system, Linux restores the system from the saved state.
+To bring the system back to normal condition, press the power key.
+If the saved state is available, instead of booting the system, Linux restores the system from the saved state.